-There’s still a lot we don’t know about DMT, so because of that use of this drug can be a huge risk.
+There’s still a lot we don’t know about DMT; because of that, use of this drug can be a huge risk.
 We don’t know exactly what in DMT causes psychedelic, hallucinogenic experiences from a biochemical perspective, or why they assist to some degree in therapeutic or creative processes.
 Substances like DMT are still broadly untested for consumer use and are therefore banned by both the FDA and the DEA.

 Using DMT could create several health risks, including a serotonin overdose, increased heart rate, loss of muscle control, dizziness, nausea, and pain or tightness in the chest.

 The risks of using a strong psychedelic like DMT are very high and it’s discouraged.
 Joe Rogan is a bit more informed on recreational mind-altering substances than a lot of his detractors like to admit and certainly a great evangelizer for the use of psychedelics that have shown clinical promise within controlled research environments.
 But despite Rogan’s righteous enthusiasm for new therapeutically psychedelic experiences, he’s forgotten to slap a warning label on his psychotropic endorsements.

 If addiction to any kind of substance is something you’re struggling with, then you’re in luck—treatment as a form of harm reduction is our specialty.
 Give Landmark Recovery a call at 888-448-0302 to see how we can help you live beyond your addictions and take control of your life once again.
 Our goal is to save as many lives as possible in the next century, and we want to start with you.

 Choose Recovery Over Addiction